myleskeller/FlipPhone/docs/codelab.md

 positive
 : **Note**: the Firestore Android SDK caches documents offline and will return those results in the event of a server error.
 If you execute a query without a matching index you may still see results in your UI but it's important to check the logs to make sure you have all required indexes.

 Now that the proper index has been created, run the app again and execute the same query.
-You should now see a filtered list of restaurants containing only low-price options:
+You should now see a filtered list of phones containing only low-price options:

 ![Firestore-Android10](img/Firestore-Android10.png)

 If you've made it this far, you have now built a fully functioning phone recommendation app on Firestore!
-You can now sort and filter restaurants in real time.
+You can now sort and filter phones in real time.
 In the next few sections we add more features and security to the app.

 ## Organize data in subcollections
 Duration: 5:00

-In this section we'll add ratings to the app so users can review their favorite (or least favorite) restaurants.
+In this section we'll add ratings to the app so users can review their favorite (or least favorite) phones.

 ### Collections and subcollections

-So far we have stored all phone data in a top-level collection called "restaurants".
-When a user rates a phone we want to add a new `Rating` object to the restaurants.
+So far we have stored all phone data in a top-level collection called "phones".
+When a user rates a phone we want to add a new `Rating` object to the phones.
 For this task we will use a subcollection.
 You can think of a subcollection as a collection that is attached to a document.
 So each phone document will have a ratings subcollection full of rating documents.
 Subcollections help organize data without bloating our documents or requiring complex queries.

 To access a subcollection, call `.collection()` on the parent document:

 ```
-CollectionReference subRef = mFirestore.collection("restaurants")
+CollectionReference subRef = mFirestore.collection("phones")
         .document("abc123")
         .collection("ratings");
 ```